-The B.S. degree in Political Science consists of 48 semester hours, of which 36 must be in political science and 12 in related fields consisting of courses selected from the Departments of Anthropology, Chicana and Chicano Studies, Economics, Geography, History, Psychology, and Sociology, and the African American Studies and the Women's Studies programs.
+The B.S. degree in Political Science consists of 48 semester hours, of which 36 must be in political science and 12 in related fields consisting of courses selected from the Departments of Anthropology, Chicana and Chicano Studies, Economics, Geography, History, Psychology, and Sociology, and the African American Studies and the Women's

+Studies programs.
 At least 21 hours in political science must be in upper-division courses.

 The following courses are required:

 POS 101 Political Ideologies SB 3

-POS 110 Government and

-Politics SB 3
+Government and Politics SB

-or POS 310 American

-National Government SB (3)
+or POS 310 American National Government SB (3)

-POS 150 Comparative
+POS 150 Comparative Government SB, G 3

-Government SB, G3

-or POS 160 Global
+or POS 160 Global Politics SB, G (3)

-Politics SB, $G(3)$

-POS 301 Empirical Political

-Inquiry SB 3
+POS 301 Empirical Political Inquiry SB 3

 POS 401 Political Statistics N2 3

-Appro oved E lectives 6
+Appr oved elective 6

-Total
+Total 21

-TOTAL.

 Students who major in Political Science must have a minimum GPA of 2.00 for all courses that count toward the major.
 Upper-division courses that count toward the major must have a grade of "C" or higher; no more than one "D" grade in a lower-division course may be counted in the major.
-See "Major Requirements," page 306.
+See "College Degree Requirements," page 324.
 No more than six hours of POS 484 Internship may be applied to the major.

-Asian Studies Certificate.
+Asian Studies Certificate or Emphasis.
 Students majoring in Political Science may elect to pursue an Asian Studies certificate combining courses from the major with selected outside courses of wholly Asian content.
-See "Asian Studies," pages 307-308, for more information.
+See "Asian Studies," page 331, for more information.

-Latin American Studies Certificate.
+Latin American Studies Certificate or Emphasis.
 Students majoring in Political Science may elect to pursue a Latin American Studies certificate combining courses from the major with selected outside courses of wholly Latin American content.
-See "Latin American Studies," page 308, for more information.
+See "Latin American Studies," page 332, for more information.